frcnextinnovation/NI-8214-2022-Public/README.md

 ### Auto

 - Trajectory generator based on Quintic Hermite Spline with swerve kinematic constrain
-- Drive motion planner based on Adaptive Pure Pursuit Following Controller with Pure P Controller
+- Drive motion planner based on Adaptive Pure Pursuit and Pure P Controller
-- Fused odometry in Unscented Kalman Filter base on wheel IMU odometry and vision odometry
+- Fused odometry in Unscented Kalman Filter base on wheel, IMU, and vision odometry
-- Mode chooser and executer based on action system
+- Mode chooser and executer based on action